Skip to Main Content

 • Recent, story-documenting projects in the region that were made possible by NEH funding include:

-• Wisconsin Humanities also drew funding from the NEH and then helped to disperse these funds through the state.
+• Wisconsin Humanities has also drawn funding from the NEH and then helped to disperse these funds through the state.
 Awards dispersed in 2024 included support for:

 • children's literacy